What if you found a book that didn’t have a table of contents and the chapters were randomly arranged?

 Consider these 3 steps:

-- First, do your keyword research in a very thoroughly manner so you have a lot of long tail keywords.
+- First, do your keyword research following the Keyword Golden Ratio.
+Do it in a very thorough manner so you have a lot of long-tail keywords.

 - Next, use pages, not posts, and utilize a parent-child hierarchy.

 - Last, link out to other content on your site.

 That’s pretty much it at a high level.
 And, if you’re thinking that’s too simple, don’t worry, there are a ton of details to get obsessed with.

 Remember our example from before?
 Keep it in mind and it should help to keep this silo concept clear in your mind.